 I have a first class honors degree in chemistry, specializing in biological and medicinal chemistry.
-After completing my PhD, I worked for 4 years in the pharmaceutical industry developing drugs for cardiovascular disease and cancer.
+I have the slightly geeky honour of having achieved 100% in my 3rd year degree exam in ‘Statistical Mechanics’, which is a branch of quantum physics applied to chemistry.
+After completing my PhD, I worked for 4 years in the pharmaceutical industry, first developing drugs for cardiovascular disease and cancer, then a year managing leadership and change projects.
 During this time I also served as an athletics coach and manager of one of the UK’s largest athletics clubs, leading them to three successive UK finals.
 Upon leaving the pharmaceutical industry, I co-founded the international relief charity Spirit Aid Foundation and served as a director for 2 years.

-While writing my first book, I taught chemistry and ecology (and one math class) at James Watt College of Further and Higher Education and tutored chemistry at Glasgow University.
+While writing my first book (2004-2005), I taught chemistry (main) plus ecology and mathematics (secondary) at James Watt College of Further and Higher Education and tutored chemistry at Glasgow University.

-I’m now a bestselling author of 7 books published by Hay House, and offer talks and workshops that use science to inspire, fusing science, the mind, and spiritual wisdom.
-I also write a regular blog on my website as well as one for the Huffington Post.
+I’m now a bestselling author of 8 books (No’s 9 and 10 are due out in 2017) published by Hay House, and offer talks and workshops that use science to inspire – fusing neuroscience, the mind-body connection, and philosophical and eastern spiritual teachings.
+I also write a regular blog on my website as well as occasional blogs for the Huffington Post (US edition) and Psychologies Life Labs.

 I have been featured in numerous publications, including ELLE, RED Magazine, Psychologies, YOU Magazine, Good Housekeeping (both UK & US), and several newspapers.

 You might wonder how I got into writing on the subjects I do.
-Well, I was fascinated by the placebo effect, how people improve through believing they are receiving a drug.
-Working in drug development exposed me to the placebo effect so I began to study mind-body interactions in my spare time.
-I decided to leave the pharmaceutical industry after 4 years because I wanted to write and speak about the mind, our abilities, and help people to believe in themselves more.
+Well, during my time in the pharmaceutical industry, I was fascinated by the placebo effect – how people improve through believing they are receiving a drug – so I began to study mind-body interactions in my spare time.
+I decided to leave the pharmaceutical industry after 4 years because I wanted to write and speak about the mind-body connection and help people to believe in themselves more.
 And I also wanted to write and speak about kindness and spread the idea that a small group of people with compassion and kindness in their hearts can change the world.